 All of the tutorials we read, just stated that you could just stiffen and glue the doilies in place with wallpaper paste, but in our case, it just wasn’t strong enough to hold the doilies in place.
 The resin worked great though as it made the doilies really solid and hard.

-5. When everything has dried, remove the inner ball and then insert a utility ring into the ball so that you can hang it from your light fixture.
+5. When everything has dried, remove the inner ball and then insert a lampshade ring into the ball so that you can hang it from your light fixture.

 - When initially covering the ball with doilies, we thought it would be a good idea to hang the ball from the ceiling to be able to reach all the way around when attaching the doilies.
-Turned out not to be a good idea, as after we’d stuck the paste soaked doilies to it and were taking a break, we heard a loud thud followed by a lot more little thuds.
-The ball had fallen to the ground and bounced around the room leaving a trail of paste across the floor.
+This turned out not to be a good idea, as after we’d stuck the paste-soaked doilies to it and were taking a break, we heard a loud thud followed by a lot more little thuds.
+The ball had fallen to the ground and bounced around the room leaving a trail of paste splotches all over the floor!

-- The ball collapsed after trying to secure the doilies just using wallpaper paste.
+- The doily lamp ball collapsed after trying to secure the doilies just using wallpaper paste.

 - Although the packet of resin stated that the resin wouldn’t stick to cling film – it did.
 It took me hours of fiddling inside the balloon to pull away millions of little bits of cling film.